erisdisqordia/pleroma-fe/docs/USER_GUIDE.md

 - Always show subject field: Whether or not to display the 'subject' input field in the post form.
 If you do not want to use subjects, you can deactivate this.
 - Copy subject when replying: This controls if the subject of a post will be copied from the post it is replying to.
 - Post status content type: Selects the default content type of your post.
 The options are: Plain text, HTML, BBCode and Markdown.
-- Minimize scope selection options: Selecting this will reduce the visibility scopes to 'public' and 'direct'.
+- Minimize scope selection options: Selecting this will reduce the visibility scopes to 'direct', your default post scope and post scope of post you're replying to.
 - Automatically hide New Post button: TODO: Not quite sure when it's hidden.

 ### Attachments